 Randy has represented clients in a multitude of complex cases before state and federal courts, including the U.S. Tax Court.
 One highly publicized example of his success as a litigator is the landmark U.S. Supreme Court class action case, St. Ledger v.
 Commonwealth of Kentucky, Revenue Cabinet, which resulted in refunds to Kentucky taxpayers of more than $180 million.

-Randy is a member of the Louisville, Kentucky and American Bar associations, as well as the Estate Planning Council of Louisville.
-He is also founder and chair of the board of directors of Metro Christian Legal Aid and an allied member of Alliance Defening Freedom.
-Randy is a member of Southeast Christian Church.
+Outside of the firm, Randy is actively involved in several professional and civic groups.
+He is a member the Estate Planning Council of Metro Louisville.
+He is also founder and chair of the board of directors of Metro Christian Legal Aid and an allied member of Alliance Defending Freedom.

 Trusts & Estates: Randy advises clients on a variety of personalized services, including family business succession planning, the preparation and filing of estate and inheritance tax returns, and review of various tax elections.

 Trust & Estate Litigation: Randy has extensive experience in helping clients navigate challenges over the execution of wills, management and operation of trust properties, reformation suits, and a host of other matters.
 Recognizing the sensitivity of these disputes, he employs mediation or other means of resolution when appropriate.

 Nonprofit Organizations: Randy has assisted numerous clients with the organization and operation of nonprofit entities and brings a wealth of experience to this area of the law.

 Represented husband and wife in planning for their business and estates by restructuring the company into voting and nonvoting shares, allowing them to transfer value while maintaining control, and preparing and implementing a stock restriction agreement, a multi-generation family protection...